tuaris/freebsd-desktop/README.md

 After about 30 minutes (depending on your Internet connection) your system will automatically reboot into a graphical desktop.

+## Known Issues

+There is no error control.
+If a package fails to download, the execution will just continue.
+If this happens, re-run the script.
+It's perfectly safe to run this script as much as you want without any negative side effects.

 ### Obligatory Screenshots

 [![Screenshot1](http://venus.morante.net/downloads/unibia/screenshots/freebsd/thumb/desktop-1-250px.jpg?gh)](http://venus.morante.net/downloads/unibia/screenshots/freebsd/desktop-1.jpg)